 • Details of your Health and Safety Officer, including name, and qualifications.

-Many authorities request that you provide references (often up to 3) from existing or past clients.
-They do take up these references, so things that are worth considering when deciding which referees to use include:
+Many authorities request that you provide references (often up to 3) from existing or past clients – these may also be referred to as Contract Examples.
+Buyers do take up these references, so when deciding which referees to use, you may want to consider:

 • Are they available to respond to the reference when the authority contacts them?